Pingbox/Ama.fans.ens-contracts/contracts/README.md

     Use the OwnerAccount

     ```
-3. Add a subnode owner on the ENS contract, this will make the registrar contract the owner of the .amafans domain on the ens contract.
+3. Add a subnode owner on the ENSRegistry contract, this will make the registrar contract the owner of the .amafans domain on the ens contract.
    Use labelhash of the amafans for this. this is saying that the root node is 0x0 and the subnode is sha3(amafans).
 This has to be
    called from the address who deployed ens registry contract.  this also sets the owner of the amafans as the Baseregistrar.
    All actions for creating subdomains on .amafans has to called by baseregistrar function.
+   0x22eefbbc1c0b5e5abcfa458ff05bb36637914d1b055acf7c62a6a93c2210e8c6

     ```
 		await ens.setSubnodeOwner('0x0', sha3('amafans'), registrar.address);